Bed and Breakfast Accommodation near Athens Airport

 The world’s come to me – I don’t need to go and see the world!

-Mainly agricultural, it’s still a good place to base yourself for two or three days as well, being only a 30 min metro ride straight into the centre.
-It’s near Mount Imitos (great hiking trails that Janet can point out), has a GREAT taverna/ouzeri Xouneri (website in Greek) and the Vorres Museum should NOT be missed.
+Mainly agricultural, it’s a good place to base yourself for two or three days being only a 30 min metro ride straight into the centre.
+It’s near Mount Imitos (great hiking trails that Janet can point out), has a GREAT taverna/ouzeri nearby and the Vorres Museum should NOT be missed.
 The family are happy to either take you places or arrange for you.

 - They can also collect you from the airport, unless your flight arrives at stupid o’clock – ask for info.

-- They will always drop you off at the metro or airport too – again unless your flight is at stupid o’clock, then a taxi is arranged to collect you from their front door.
+- They can drop you off at the metro or airport too – again unless your flight is at stupid o’clock, then a taxi is arranged to collect you from their front door.

 - Don’t stay at St. Thomas’ if you’re looking for an impersonal style place – Janet really opens up her home to you and makes you feel welcome.
 BBQs in the summer by the pool are not unheard of.

 - Rooms from €65 a night depending on season/size of room – check their website for prices.